Régis Debray: Work: mediology

 Debray is the initiator and chief exponent of the discipline of médiologie or "mediology", which attempts to scientifically study the transmission of cultural meaning in society, whether through language or images.
 Mediology is characterized by its multi-disciplinary approach.
 It is expounded best in the English-language book Transmitting Culture (Columbia University Press, 2004).
 In Vie et mort de l'image (Life and Death of Image, 1995), an attempted history of the gaze, he distinguished three regimes of the images (icon, idol and vision).
 He also strove explicitly to prevent misunderstandings by differentiating mediology from a simple sociology of mass media.
 He also criticized the basic assumptions of the history of art which present art as an atemporal and universal phenomenon.
-According to Debray, art is a product of the Renaissance with the invention of the artist as producer of images, in contrast with previous acheiropoieta icons or other types of so-called "art," which did not primarily fulfill an artistic function but rather a religious one.
+According to Debray, art is a product of the Renaissance with the invention of the artist as producer of images, in contrast with previous acheiropoieta icons or other types of so-called "art," which did not primarily fulfil an artistic function but rather a religious one.